 Prepared for the 2022 American Sociological Association Annual Meeting.
 Please do not circulate.

-Transnational networks are an important feature of modern life; forged by the broad forces of globalization that reduce physical and cultural distance peoples (Deutschmann 2022).
+Transnational networks are an important feature of modern life; forged by the broad forces of globalization that reduce physical and cultural distance between peoples (Deutschmann 2022).
 In addition to reshaping markets and cultivating human connections, transnational networks play an instrumental role in coordinating advocacy (Keck and Sikkink 1998).
 At international, national, and local scales, actors leverage transnational partnerships to exchange information and resources, nudge recalcitrant states, and influence cultural understandings of pressing issues.
-While research on such networks typically focuses on their ability to advance causes of liberalism, these structures increasingly facilitate illiberal outcomes too.
-Indeed, decreased state and popular support for multiculturalism, gender justice, and democratic norms all have varying degrees of transnational organization (xx; xx).
-Yet developing linkages oceans away still requires considerable investment: from where do illiberal networks receive their financing – and why?
+While research on such networks typically focuses on their ability to advance the causes of liberalism, these structures increasingly facilitate illiberal outcomes too.
+Indeed, decreased state and popular support for multiculturalism, gender justice, and democratic norms across geographies are partly the result of transnational work (xx; xx).
+Yet, regardless of the normative orientation of the advocacy efforts, developing linkages oceans away requires considerable investment.
+Where do illiberal networks get their funding from – and why?

 Actors based in the United States (e.g., the federal government, multinational corporations, philanthropic foundations, civil society organizations, churches, or private individuals) are often a key source of funding within several transnational networks, whether illiberal or not (xx; xx; xx).
 To explain this financial position, studies typically focus on broad structural factors like how the U.S.’ benefits from global capitalism or enduring cultural commitments to “civilizing missions” (xx).
 However, in emphasizing these macro conditions, such studies can overlook the specific triggers for when and why discrete actors invest internationally.
 Understanding these specific mechanisms is necessary because illiberal networks are more recently gaining influence – suggesting more acute causes fueling investments rather than broad factors already in place.
-Therefore, we incorporate social movement theories to argue that U.S.-based actors spread their resources across the transnational plane as domestic political opportunities change (Chapp 2019).
+With this in mind, we incorporate social movement theories to argue that U.S.-based actors spread their resources across the transnational plane as domestic political opportunities change (Chapp 2019).

 This relationship between political opportunities and foreign investments is seen as central for understanding the development of transnational anti-LGBT+ networks ((Nuñez-Mietz and Iommi 2017).
 While starting in the early 1990s, transnational anti-LGBT+ networks are increasingly effective at curtailing LGBT+ rights around the world (Velasco forthcoming).
-Though there are several sources of funding to carry out this work (e.g., Russian Orthodox Church, Vatican, etc.), much of the resources are argued to come from organizations within the U.S. (xx).
-To explain why these U.S. anti-LGBT+ organziations are transnationalizing their efforts, several scholars point to the adoption of LGBT+ rights within the U.S. They argue that anti-LGBT+ actors in the U.S. shift investments internationally in reaction to rights being enacted, namely marriage equality (xx).
-Ugandan LGBT+ activist Frank Mugisha sums up this position effectively: “[T]hey have lost support in their home country.
+Though there are several sources of funding to carry out this work (e.g., the Russian Orthodox Church, the Vatican, etc.), organizations within the U.S. seem to be largest and most pervasive source of funding (xx).
+To explain why these U.S.-based anti-LGBT+ organziations are transnationalizing their efforts, several scholars point to the adoption of LGBT+ rights within the U.S. They argue that anti-LGBT+ actors in the U.S. shift investments internationally in reaction to rights being enacted, namely marriage equality (xx).
+Ugandan LGBT+ activist Frank Mugisha succinctly explains the trend: “[T]hey have lost support in their home country.
 Now they are looking for countries where they can dump their ideologies.”
 Although a common argument, evidentiary support for this causal pathway is thin.
 Studies either rely on subjective interpretations, like the one given by Mr. Mugisha, or descriptive reports of just a few organizations (xx; xx).
-Therefore, this study seeks to offer an important contribution by asking: do advancements in LGBT+ rights in the U.S. directly cause U.S.-based anti-LGBT+ organizations to redirect financial resources internationally?
+Therefore, this study offers an important contribution by asking: do advancements in LGBT+ rights in the U.S. directly cause U.S.-based anti-LGBT+ organizations to redirect financial resources internationally?